josmar-crwdstffng/angular/CONTRIBUTING.md

 Often, developers find coding problems themselves while preparing a minimal reproduction.
 We understand that sometimes it might be hard to extract essential bits of code from a larger codebase but we really need to isolate the problem before we can fix it.

-Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.
+Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we do not hear back from you, we are going to close an issue that does not have enough info to be reproduced.

 You can file new issues by selecting from our [new issue templates](https://github.com/angular/angular/issues/new/choose) and filling out the issue template.